 - Shallow breathing

-Do not combine methadone with any of the following medications, unless you have consulted with a medical doctor: anti-depressants, medication for postpartum depressions, muscle relaxers, narcotic pain medications, sedatives and sleeping pills.
+Do not combine methadone with any of the following medications, unless you have consulted with a medical doctor: anti-depressants, anxiety medications, muscle relaxers, narcotic pain medications, sedatives and sleeping pills.

 By providing FDA alerts, drug information, interactions and drug side effects about prescription and over the counter medications, we can ensure an environment where patients have the best knowledge on their medical treatment and health.